-Know More @ UTC is a comprehensive and collaborative prevention and education program about sexual misconduct, relationship violence and stalking.
+Know More @ UTC is a comprehensive and collaborative prevention and education program about sexual assault, sexual harassment, dating violence, domestic violence and stalking.

 Questions about Know More @ UTC?

 If you have any questions, comments or concerns about Know More at UTC, please contact UTC's Title IX Coordinator, Stephanie Rowland, at 423-425-4255 or Stephanie-Rowland@utc.edu.

 Know More Events and Initiatives

 UTC is conducting a consent campaign via stickers on Starbucks cup sleeves.
 The stickers feature one of ten different consent slogans: My Outfit Does Not Mean Yes; My Sext Does Not Mean Yes; "Come Over" Does Not Mean Yes; Having A Drink Does Not Mean Yes; Buying Me Food Does Not Mean Yes; My Sexuality Does Not Mean Yes; Hesitation Does Not Mean Yes; Me Wearing Less Does Not Mean Yes; A Match Does Not Mean Yes; and "Maybe Later" Does Not Mean Yes.
 The stickers also offer the UTC CARE line contact information.

 UTC is continuing the reporting poster campaign that originated in fall 2018, with three different posters encouraging students to report sexual assault, sexual harassment, dating and domestic violence and stalking.

 UTC is conducting a social norming yard sign campaign that includes sexual assault and bystander information and resources.